Buying a property involves a lot of money – and a fair amount of risk.

 Here are some of the main reasons why people take out indemnity insurance.

-- Issues with planning permission, such as a lack of documentation showing that the right kinds of permission were obtained before building work started
+- Issues with planning permission, such as a lack of documentation showing the right kind of permission was obtained before building work started.

-- Building regulations not being met during building work, or the relevant paperwork being lost.
-Your policy will cover the cost of any work needed to correct the issue
+- Building regulations not being met during the work, or the relevant paperwork is lost.
+Your policy will cover the cost of any work needed to correct the issue.

 - Issues relating to a ‘restrictive covenant’ that limits the property owner’s ability to build extensions.
-Your policy will cover the cost of any claims made against you because of actions by the previous owners
+Your policy will cover the cost of any claims made against you because of actions by previous owners.

-- Covering the legal costs that arise from someone making a legal claim on your land due to a lack of relevant Land Registry documentation on your part
+- Covering legal costs that arise from someone making a legal claim on your land due to a lack of relevant Land Registry documentation on your part.

 How much does indemnity insurance cost?